rotto32/fanfic-scraper/README.md

 # To Use
 Download the files.

+Navigate to the main directory in terminal.

 Run `npm i` in the main directory.

-Navigate to the server folder, and run `node app.js --watch`.
+Run `npm run server` in the main directory.

 In browser, go to http://localhost:3000/